Startup Mentor Checklist Make Sure of Getting Value from the Relationship

 - Discuss about ‘soft’ (people) issues, as well as ‘hard’ issues (numbers)—they may be the make or break areas of the startup.

-- Remember the new venture mentor focus is You, unlike a business advisor whose focus is the business.
+- Remember the startup mentor focus is You, unlike a business advisor whose focus is the business.
+So allow you sensitivity or weaknesses to be apparent.
+Don’t hide!